mattheww/gomill/gomill_docs/playoffs.rst

 .. todo:: rough mention of what can be configured in a matchup?
 Expand on 'is treated independently'?

-.. todo:: say that not all players from players dict have to appear in matchup definitions?

 .. contents:: Page contents
    :local: